Raja-Bharath/Image_Processing/README.md

 ### Histogram.py
 - Demonstrates how to analyze and plot histograms for image distributions, showcasing pixel intensity distributions.

-### Image_Loading_Displaying.py
-- Basic script to load and display images using OpenCV and other image processing libraries.

-### Image_Transformation.py
-- Includes techniques for image transformation, such as resizing, rotating, and flipping images.

 ### Masking.py
 - Covers image masking techniques, including applying masks to isolate specific areas of an image.